Nanumba people: Geography

-The capital town of the Nanumba is Bimbilla, a small town which serves as the capital of Nanumba North district in the Northern Region of north Ghana.
+The capital town of the Nanumba is Bimbilla, a small town which serves as the capital of Nanumba North Municipal in the Northern Region of Ghana.
 It is also the capital of the Nanumba State and the seat of the Overlord of Nanumba, the Bimbilla Naa.

 Traditional authority

 The highest level in the traditional hierarchy, referred to in English as the 'Paramount Chief' or sometimes 'King', is the last court of appeal for all disputes at lower levels: between paramounts there was no recourse other than war.
 The subjects of a Paramount Chief constitute an ethnic group or 'tribe'.
 In this system the Bimbilla Naa with his seat at Bimbilla is the Paramount Chief of the Nanumba ethnic group.
 The area occupied by the Nanumba is known as Nanung.
 It was founded by Gmantambo, a son of Naa Gbewaa.
 The leopard is the emblem of the area, and the seat of the Bimbilla Naa is called the Gmantambo Palace.
-The The Nanumba have a particularly close relationship with the Dagomba, but the larger group have rarely exercised direct power over them.
+The Nanumba have a particularly close relationship with the Dagomba, but the larger group have rarely exercised direct power over them.

 In modern Ghana there is a House of Chiefs where traditional matters have a forum at the level of the nation state.